California State Route 91: Construction of the 91 Express Lanes

 Solutions to the traffic problem were limited.
 The chosen solution was to create a toll road in the median of the freeway.
 This original section of the 91 Express Lanes operated between the Costa Mesa Freeway (SR 55) interchange in eastern Anaheim and the Orange–Riverside county line, a distance of about 10 mi.
 The project was developed in partnership with the California Department of Transportation (Caltrans) by California Private Transportation Company (CPTC), which formally transferred ownership of the facility to the State of California prior to opening the project to traffic on December 27, 1995.
 Caltrans then leased the toll road back to CPTC for a 35-year operating period.
 The new lanes have been officially designated a part of the state highway system.
 The California Highway Patrol (CHP) is responsible for providing police services at CPTC's expense.
 Maintenance and operational costs for the facility are also the responsibility of CPTC.

 In April 2002, the Orange County Transportation Authority (OCTA) reached an agreement in concept to purchase the private toll road project for $207.5 million.
-The OCTA took possession of the toll road on January 3, 2003, marking the first time the 91 Express Lanes was managed by public officials.
+The OCTA took possession of the toll road on January 3, 2003, marking the first time the 91 Express Lanes were managed by public officials.
 Within a few months, OCTA turned the lanes into the HOT / tollway hybrid that it is today.
 One of the primary investors in CPTC, Cofiroute USA, continues to manage and operate the lanes under a management contract with OCTA.

 Opening in 1995, the 91 Express Lanes was the first privately funded tollway built in the United States since the 1940s, and the first fully automated tollway in the world.